sdwalker62/MachineLearningLab/README.md

 All instructions in this document will assume the use of linux, if you are using WSL2 or macOS there may be slight alterations needed to make the code work.
 I will write about this at the end of the section.
 Also at the end will be a quick introduction on setting up Docker on WSL2 (Windows) and macOS.
 If you need further help please message me and I will try to help where I can.

-Please note that if you intend to use CUDA to leverage your GPU then linux is a requirement.
+Please note that if you intend to use CUDA to leverage your GPU then Linux is a requirement.
 I know that GPU passthrough is a thing on the Window's developer ring and thus technically useable with WSL2 using Nvidia's beta drivers.
 I would advise against this route unless you truly know what you are doing and are willing to accept the risk of an unstable Windows 10.

 From here on I will assume you are using Ubuntu and thus aptitude.
 If you are using yum or pacman just substitute those commands or using Docker's documentation for installing on those distributions.